June 14, 2018

 A video explaining more about the camera technology is available at https://bit.ly/2JScSqO.

-“Our technology enables public cameras to send customized messages to targets without any prior registration,” says He Wang, an assistant professor in the Purdue Department of Computer Science, who created the technology along with his PhD student, Siyuan Cao.
+“Our technology enables public cameras to send customized messages to targets without any prior registration,” said He Wang, an assistant professor in the Purdue Department of Computer Science, who created the technology along with his PhD student, Siyuan Cao.
 “Our system serves as a bridge to connect surveillance cameras and people and protects targets’ privacy.”

 PHADE protects privacy in two key ways – it keeps the users’ personal sensing data within their smartphones and it transforms the raw features of the data to blur partial details.
 The creators named the system PHADE because the blurring process “fades” people’s motion details out.